courselab/sys-our-syssoft-project/CONTRIBUTING.md

  ```

  Purpose indication in commit messages is suggested, but not mandatory (if not
- used, capitalize the first letter and punctuate the short description
+ used, capitalize the first letter.
- properly).
 Leave a blank line between statements.

- If it helps to understand the context, do not refrain from adding a
+ If it helps to understand the context, do not refrain from adding a paragraph
- paragraph further explaining the commit.
+ further explaining the commit.
+This is normal text, so, capitalize and
+ punctuate accordingly.

  PR/MR MERGING

- In the regular workflow, contributions in the form PR/MR should be submitted
+ In the regular workflow, contributions in the form PR/MRs should be submitted
  to the mainstream repository, then analyzed and merged into the destination
  branch.
 Bypassing the regular protocols is exceptionally acceptable, at the
  discretion of the project maintainers, to address urgent demands such as